Alice Wong (activist): Awards

-For her leadership on behalf of the disability community, Wong received the Mayor’s Disability Council Beacon Award in 2010, the first-ever Chancellor’s Disability Service Award in 2010, and the 2007 Martin Luther King, Jr. Award at her alma mater of UCSF.
+For her leadership on behalf of the disability community, Wong received the San Francisco Mayor's Disability Council Beacon Award in 2010, the first-ever UCSF Chancellor's Disability Service Award in 2010, and the 2007 Martin Luther King, Jr. Award at her alma mater of UCSF.
 In 2016, Wong received the 2016 American Association of People with Disabilities Paul G. Hearne Leadership Award, an award for emerging leaders with disabilities who exemplify leadership, advocacy, and dedication to the broader cross-disability community.
 Wong was selected as a Ford Foundation Disability Futures Fellow in 2020.
-The same year Wong was on the list of the BBC's 100 Women announced on 23 November 2020.
+The same year Wong was on the list of the BBC's 100 Women announced on November 23, 2020.
 In 2021 Alice Wong won "Best Supporting Actor" at the New Jersey Web Fest for her performance in Someone Dies In This Elevator.

+In 2024, Wong was named a MacArthur Fellow.